wasimbaig/espcap/README.md

 pip install trollius==1.0.4
 pip install elasticsearch
 </pre>
+3. Clone the espcap repo.
+4. cd into the <tt>espcap/scripts</tt> directory.
-3. Create the packet index template by running scripts/templates.sh as follows specifying the node IP address and TCP port (usually 9200) of your Elasticsearch cluster.
+5. Create the packet index template by running scripts/templates.sh as follows specifying the node IP address and TCP port (usually 9200) of your Elasticsearch cluster.
 If your node IP address is 10.0.0.1 the commands would look like this:
 <pre>
-scripts/templates.sh 10.0.0.1:9200
+./templates.sh 10.0.0.1:9200
 </pre>
-4. Set the tshark_path variable in the pyshark/config.ini file.
+4. Set the tshark_path variable in the <tt>pyshark/config.ini</tt> file.
+5. cd into the <tt>espcap/src</tt> directory.
-5. Run espcap.py as follows to index some packet data in Elasticsearch
+6. Run <tt>espcap.py</tt> as follows to index some packet data in Elasticsearch
 <pre>
-espcap.py --dir=test_pcaps --node=10.0.0.1:9200
+./espcap.py --dir=../test_pcaps --node=10.0.0.1:9200
 </pre>
+7. cd into the <tt>espcap/scripts</tt> directory.
-6. Run the packet_query.sh as follows to check that the packet data resides in your Elasticsearch cluster:
+8. Run <tt>packet_query.sh as follows to check that the packet data resides in your Elasticsearch cluster:
 <pre>
-scripts/packet_query.sh 10.0.0.1:9200
+./packet_query.sh 10.0.0.1:9200
 </pre>

 ## Getting Started

-You run espcap.py as root.
-If you supply the <tt>--help</tt> flags on the command line you'll get the information on the most useful ways to run espcap.py:
+You run <tt>espcap.py</tt> as root.
+If you supply the <tt>--help</tt> flags on the command line you'll get the information on the most useful ways to run <tt>espcap.py</tt>:
 ```
 espcap.py [--dir=pcap_directory] [--node=elasticsearch_host] [--chunk=chunk_size] [--trace]
           [--file=pcap_file] [--node=elasticsearch_host] [--chunk=chunk_size] [--trace]